autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 [Will leave it to the reader to recall or look up the definition of NP-Complete.]

-Since the scheduling problems may not be tractable (or "solvable" in a realistic time frame), we need to find _heuristics_.
+Since the scheduling problems may not be tractable (or "solvable" in a realistic time frame), we need to find _heuristics_ but they can be "sub-optimal".
+Luckily, we have a couple of **provably optimal** real-time schedulers (in the single core domain).

 **Additional, important definitions**: